kasra-hosseini/obspyDMT/README.rst

 **Parallel retrieving and processing**

 Moreover, obspyDMT can send the requests in parallel which makes the whole procedure much more efficient.
-In this case, the request (event-based or continuous) will be divided into the number of requested processes.
-Each process sends the request to the data providers, retrieves and organizes the data.
+In this case, the requests (event-based or continuous) will be divided into the number of requested processes, each process sends the request to the data providers, retrieves and organizes the data.
 The general syntax for this option is:

 ::